TotallyInformation/node-red-contrib-uibuilder/docs/uibuilder-js.md

 * `version` {String}: Current uibuilder module version (taken from package.json).

+* `deleteOnDelete` {Object}: Array of instances that have requested their local instance folders be deleted on deploy - see html file oneditdelete, updated by admin api

 ### Other variables

 * `userDir` {String}: The current userDir folder. `RED.settings.userDir`.